Carter-Labs-Ltd/carter-unity-api/README.md

 ![GitHub Banners](https://github.com/Carter-Labs-Ltd/carter-unity-api/assets/16668357/52a512fa-b752-4245-99ac-40c9f379b601)

-# Carter Unity
+# Bring your sidekick into digital space.

-Make your game characters talk in minutes with next generation artificial intelligence.
-This package is still under active development and is not yet ready for production use.
+Bring a Carter sidekick into your game in minutes.

 ## Installation